 - Photocopy of Original Submission.
 You may submit a photocopy of your original submission (from your records) with the corrections made in blue ink.
-Please re-sign and re-date the certification statement on Page 1.
-For RY 2007 revisions and beyond, please enter the appropriate revision code(s).
+Please re-sign and re-date the certification statement in Section 3 of the TRI Form R or Form A Certification Statement.
+For RY 2007 revisions and beyond, please enter the appropriate revision code(s) in the "Revision" box on the first page of the reporting form.
+You may enter up to two revision codes on the form.
 For RY 2006 and prior years, please enter an "X" in the space marked "Enter 'X' here if this is a revision," on Page 1 of the form. - Blank Form.
 Hard copy submissions may be submitted using the TRI Form R and/or Form A applicable for that particular reporting year or the most recent form available.
 For revisions submitted by hard copy, EPA recommends the use of the most recent form that can be downloaded from the TRI website.
-You can also request prior year reporting forms at tridocs@epa.gov.
-For RY 2010 and current year forms, EPA recommends using the electronically fillable forms to submit your revision.
-RY 2009 and prior year forms are not electronically fillable and must be completed by hand.
+You can also request prior year reporting forms under the Contact Us link on the TRI web site.
+For RY 2011 and current year forms, EPA recommends using the electronically fillable forms to submit your revision.
+RY 2010 and prior year forms are not electronically fillable and must be completed by hand.
 For RY 2007 revisions and beyond, please enter all information including the appropriate revision code(s).
 For RY 2006 and prior years, please enter all information including an "X" in the space marked "Enter 'X' here if this is a revision," on Page 1 of the form.
-Please sign and date the certification statement on Page 1. - Facility Data Profile.
-FDPs are made available by the Data Processing Center to a reporting facility in response to submission EPA's Data Processing Center receives.
-A reporting facility may access and print their FDP report via the Internet and make any corrections in blue ink that are required on their TRI data that has been submitted previously to EPA.
-These hard-copy FDP forms with hand-written corrections must be mailed to EPA's Data Processing Center to be keyed into the TRI database.
-Please note that a certification statement must be signed by a facility owner/operator or senior management official if using the FDP hardcopy to make a revision.
-Please go to Appendix C for more information on FDP.
-Hard-copy FDPs with hand written corrections are still vulnerable to human-error when manually keyed by the DPC into the TRI database.
-Therefore, EPA recommends facilities that send corrections in response to their FDPs are encouraged to submit any needed revision using TRI-MEweb.
+Please sign and date the certification statement on Page 1.

+Electronic Facility Data Profile (eFDP). eFDPs are made available by EPA's Data Processing Center (DPC) to a reporting facility in response to any submission EPA's DPC receives and has processed successfully into TRI's database.
+All reporting facilities may access and print their eFDP report via TRI-MEweb and make any needed corrections in blue ink to TRI data that have been submitted previously to EPA.
+These hard-copy eFDP forms with hand-written corrections must be mailed to EPA's DPC to be keyed into the TRI database.
+Please note that a certification statement on the bottom of the eFDP report that must be signed by a facility owner/operator or senior management official if using the eFDP hard-copy to make a revision.
+Please go to Appendix C for more information on the eFDP.
+Hard-copy eFDPs with hand-written corrections are still vulnerable to human error when manually keyed by the DPC into the TRI database.
+Therefore, EPA recommends that facilities use TRI-MEweb to send corrections in response to their eFDPs.